georgebjork/app-whitTasks/README.md

 # app-whitTasks

+NOTICE: The Azure database is now offline so that app will not work as intended for the time being.
+If you want a demo of the app, you can find it a video of it at the bottom o this README.

 This is an app built for my Computer Science class, How to Build Darn Near Anything.

 UI design was created by Madeline Schiefelbein.